 - Eosinophilic pneumonias are characterized by accumulation of eosinophils in alveolar spaces, interstitium, or both.
-Peripheral eosinophilia is common. - Causes include: - Infections (especially helminthic) - o Drug-induced pneumonitis (e.g., antibiotics, phenytoin, I-tryptophan) - Inhaled toxins (e.g., cocaine) - Systemic disease (e.g., Churg Strauss syndrome) - Allergic bronchopulmonary aspergillosis - Diagnosis based on: - Eosinophilia in peripheral blood (>450/μL), bronchoalveolar lavage fluid (>5% of differential), or lung biopsy - Opacities on chest X-ray (sometimes called PIE or pulmonary infiltrates with eosinophilia syndrome) - Chronic eosinophilic pneumonia - Unknown etiology.
+Peripheral eosinophilia is common. - Causes include: - Infections (especially helminthic) - Drug-induced pneumonitis (e.g., antibiotics, phenytoin, I-tryptophan) - Inhaled toxins (e.g., cocaine) - Systemic disease (e.g., Churg Strauss syndrome) - Allergic bronchopulmonary aspergillosis - Diagnosis based on: - Eosinophilia in peripheral blood (>450/μL), bronchoalveolar lavage fluid (>5% of differential), or lung biopsy - Opacities on chest X-ray (sometimes called PIE or pulmonary infiltrates with eosinophilia syndrome) - Chronic eosinophilic pneumonia - Unknown etiology.
 Suspected to be allergic diathesis. - Fulminant illness with cough, fever, weight loss, accompanied by or preceded by asthma in 50% of cases - Bilateral peripheral pulmonary opacities described as "photographic negative" of pulmonary edema are virtually pathognomonic - Acute eosinophilic pneumonia - Unknown etiology but may be acute hypersensitivity reaction to unidentified inhaled antigen - Acute febrile illness with cough, dyspnea, malaise, myalgias, night sweats, and pleuritic chest pain - Loeffler's syndrome - Characterized by absent or mild respiratory symptoms, fleeting migratory pulmonary opacities, and peripheral blood eosinophilia - Etiology may be parasitic infections, especially Ascaris lumbricoides, but identifiable agent often not found

-- Specific terms related to eosinophilic pulmonary disease such as PT Eosinophilic pneumonia, PT Pulmonary eosinophilia, and PT Loeffler's syndrome are included in the narrow search - Terms for a variety of pulmonary conditions that are not specifically eosinophilic but possibly indicative of pneumonia are included in the broad search (e.g., PT Alveolitis and PT Lung infiltration) - Terms for clear clinical symptoms of pneumonia are included in the broad search (e.g., PT Hypoxia and PT Hyperventilation) - Based on testing with the algorithm, two very nonspecific terms, PT Pneumonia and PT Myalgia, are included in the broad search - Terms relating to peripheral blood eosinophils containing the word "abnormal" (e.g., PT Eosinophil count abnormal).

-- All infections, fibrosis, sarcoidosis, and hemorrhage terms - Terms for nonspecific signs and symptoms of pneumonia (e.g., PT Cough and PT Dyspnoea) - Terms for eosinophilic conditions elsewhere than the lung (e.g., PT Eosinophilic colitis, PT Eosinophilic myocarditis) - Terms relating to peripheral blood eosinophils containing the word "normal" (e.g., PT Eosinophil count normal) - Terms relating to peripheral blood eosinophils without a qualifier (e.g., PT Eosinophil count) - Neonatal terms - Terms indicating an inherited disorder - Terms for tumors or malignancies of the lung
+- Included: - Specific terms related to eosinophilic pulmonary disease are included in the narrow search - Terms for a variety of pulmonary conditions that are not specifically eosinophilic but possibly indicative of pneumonia are included in the broad search - Terms for clear clinical symptoms of pneumonia are included in the broad search - Terms relating to peripheral blood eosinophils containing the word "abnormal" (e.g., PT Eosinophil count abnormal). - Excluded: - All infections, fibrosis, sarcoidosis, and hemorrhage terms - Terms for nonspecific signs and symptoms of pneumonia like cough and dyspnoea - Terms for eosinophilic conditions elsewhere than the lung - Terms relating to peripheral blood eosinophils containing the word "normal" - Terms relating to peripheral blood eosinophils without a qualifier - Neonatal terms - Terms indicating an inherited disorder - Terms for tumors or malignancies of the lung